Magical Mackinac Island - Jewel of the Great Lakes

 The Park has many historic landmarks such as the palatial summer cottage of Michigan’s Governor and Anne’s Tablet, a bronze memorial that commemorates the work of novelist Constance Fenimore Woolson.
 There are two benches here with a fabulous eastern view that overlooks the town and harbor making it a perfect spot for photos and a picnic lunch.

-For history buffs, don’t miss Skull Cave that was used by Alexander Henry, one of the British survivors of the June 2, 1763 attack on Fort Michilimackinac.
+Don’t miss Skull Cave that was used by Alexander Henry, one of the British survivors of the June 2, 1763 attack on Fort Michilimackinac.
 He was taken to the cave by his friend, Ojibwa Chief Wawatam for protection.
 Henry reported that this cave was full of skulls and bones!

 Fort Mackinac was built by the British Army during the American Revolutionary War.
 It looms 150 feet above the Straits of Mackinac and overlooks Marquette Park, which was a garden for the soldiers living in the Fort.
 Entering the Fort is like stepping back in time to 1775 when the American Revolution began.
 Visitors are invited to explore the 16 buildings of the Fort that are open and furnished with period settings or themed exhibits.
 A special treat is the dining experience at the Tea Room located in the Fort with its excellent view over Marquette Park.